Workplace Relations COVID-19 Documentation

 Working from Home

 The COVID-19 pandemic has led to many Australians performing work from the home environment rather than commuting to the office.
 For many businesses this is unprecedented and has required the employer to adapt quickly.
 This includes conducting meetings and inductions online and navigating patchy internet and phone reception.
 Employers should ensure compliance with the usual workplace policies continues and should introduce new parameters for work from home.
-The Victorian Chamber has prepared a working from home checklist, policy and an ergonomic assessment tool to assist members.
+The Victorian Chamber has prepared a working from home checklist, policy (members: please log in before downloading) and an ergonomic assessment tool to assist members.

 Modern award flexibility